Institut für Integrierte Systeme

 In the

-function, we sequentially have node templates to execute the operands and malloc/free to manage the memory.
-You can open the ONNX graph ofminiMobileNetv2
+RunNetworkfunction, we sequentially have node templates to execute the operands and malloc/free to manage the memory.
+You can open the ONNX graph ofTests/Models/miniMobileNetv2on the side to try to match the nodes of the graph with their generated code.

 ✅ Task: Visualize the effect of passes on the ONNX graph for the Siracusa platform.

 Deeploy applies passes on the ONNX graph to transform its topology and optimize its execution.
 Let’s visualize the effect of the passes used in the Siracusa Platform.
-First, let’s execute our miniMobileNetv2
+First, let’s execute our miniMobileNetv2 on Siracusa with python deeployRunner_siracusa.py -t ./Tests/Models/miniMobileNetv2.
+You can find the original ONNX graph at Tests/Models/miniMobileNetv2/network.onnx, and the transformed ONNX graph at TEST_SIRACUSA/Tests/Models/miniMobileNetv2/deeployStates/backend_post_binding.onnx.
+Open both ONNX graphs side by side to compare them.

 You can notice the effect of two passes on the graph: